Fluffernuttersandwich/Better7D2DbyFNS/README.md

 To remove the Debug and Creative Menus, simply go back into the (F1) console and type those two commands again to disable them.

 11. Interesting information about MO2 for 7D2D:  **It's a self-contained ModList!**

 This means it shouldn't stop you from having a concurrent game of Darkness Falls, Rebirth, and Vanilla.

 I would not use Vortex, or run Mods out of other not-self-contained packs because they will mess with other games.

 ______________________________________________________________________________________________________________________

-## Recommended Hardware Specs

-If you can run the base game, you can run this ModList without any issues.

-Some of the mods will lower FPS (2-10) somewhat, if you are experiencing issues, you could lower your Graphic Settings from Ultra to High or lower as needed depending on your hardware constraints.

-Do not make maps larger than 10k if you are running on potato-grade hardware!
-Even if you are able to generate the map, the game could become corrupted after several hours into a playthrough.

 ______________________________________________________________________________________________________________________